Quick Reference

 This guide shows you exactly what to implement to use SimOptDecisions.

-Checklist: What You Need to Implement
+Checklist: What You Implement

 Types (5 required)

-Type Purpose Subtype of
+Type Purpose Subtype of Typical definition

-Config Fixed parameters (shared across scenarios) AbstractConfig
+Config Fixed parameters (shared across scenarios) AbstractConfig Plain struct

-SOW Uncertain parameters (one possible future) AbstractSOW
+Scenario Uncertain parameters (one possible future) AbstractScenario @scenariodef

-State Your model’s internal state AbstractState
+State Your model’s internal state AbstractState Plain struct

-Action What gets decided at each timestep AbstractAction
+Action What gets decided at each timestep AbstractAction (optional) Plain struct

-Policy Decision rule with tunable parameters AbstractPolicy
+Policy Decision rule with tunable parameters AbstractPolicy @policydef

 Callbacks (5 required)